-In terms of the MOI, the borrowing powers of the Company are unlimited.
+In terms of the memorandum of incorporation (MOI), the borrowing powers of the Company are unlimited.
 However, all borrowings by the Company are subject to limitations set out in the treasury policy of the Group.
 The details of borrowings are disclosed in note 6.1.